29 Places to Find Free Stock Footage for Your Videos

 On its own, this is pretty simple to do – if you aren’t sure how to give credit correctly, Creative Commons provides some easy-to-follow guidelines on their wiki.
 However, crediting can be a pain if you’re trying to keep things simple, and in some cases, it might distract viewers from your own marketing message.

-Learn more about creative common licenses on their official website
+Learn more about creative commons licenses on their official website

 - CC BY-SA 4.0.
 This is a share-alike license.
 It carries the same restrictions as an attribution license.
 It also carries the stipulation that if you change or build upon the original content, you must distribute your own work under the same license as the original work.